Mens sana in corpore sano: History

-Traditional commentators believe that Juvenal's intention was to teach his fellow Roman citizens that in the main, their prayers for such things as long life are misguided.
-That the gods had provided man with virtues which he then lists for them.
+Traditional commentators believe that Juvenal’s intention was to teach his fellow Roman citizens that in the main, their prayers for such things as long life are misguided and that the gods had provided man with virtues which he then lists for them.

 Over time and separated from its context, the phrase has come to have a range of meanings.
 It can be construed to mean that only a healthy mind can lead to a healthy body, or equally that only a healthy body can produce or sustain a healthy mind.
-Its most general usage is to express the hierarchy of needs: with physical and mental health at the root.
+Its most general usage is to express the hierarchy of needs, with physical and mental health at the root.

-An earlier, similar saying is attributed to the pre-Socratic philosopher Thales:
+An earlier, similar saying is attributed to the 6th century BC Greek pre-Socratic philosopher Thales of Miletus: